BLOG

 A frequent failure mode in addressing AI risk is the reliance on traditional Business Intelligence (BI) dashboards for oversight.
 Leaders assume that if they can see the metrics, they can control the AI.
 This is a category error.

 Research indicates that 67% of industrial companies are unwilling to grant full control to autonomous agents precisely because they lack the governance required to make autonomy safe and explainable.
-BI tells you what happened; SI tells you what the agent is about to do and ensures it aligns with safety constraints.
+BI tells you what happened.
+SI tells you what the agent is about to do and supports it aligns with safety constraints.

-The solution is Judgment-Governed Automation utilizing the LERA framework.
-In this architecture, decision rights are codified into “Guardrails” and “Governance Gates” (LERA-G).
+The solution is Judgment-Governed Automation using the LERA framework.
+In this architecture, decision rights are codified into “Guardrails”.
+And “Governance Gates” (LERA-G).

 This approach shifts the role of humans from “gatekeepers” (who slow things down) to “architects” (who design the safety systems that allow speed).
-It ensures that execution is a structural consequence of judgment, not just a chronological successor.
+It is designed to help execution is a structural consequence of judgment, not just a chronological successor.

 Information Gain Collapse and Token Waste